 In the unlikely event that your name does not appear at all, let the Event Organiser know and copy any correspondence to the Validation Secretary.

-Make sure you mention your membership number and the event number (14-xxx or 15-xxx) if you know it, or the date, the start location and the distance.
+Make sure you mention your membership number and the event number (eg 21-119 for a calendar or GJ03 for a permanent) if you know it, or the date, the start location and the distance.

 You have to put a motion before the AGM, with a seconder.
 The AGM usually takes place in February, but the motion needs to be thought out MUCH earlier than this.
 In fact the signed and seconded motion needs to be in the hands of the AUK Secretary at least 56 days before the date of the meeting.